faidrn/my-snake-game/README.md

 ## 🐍 About the Project

-My Snake Game is a modern remake of the classic Snake game, inspired by a Figma UI design and styled with TailwindCSS.
+My Snake Game is a modern remake of the classic Snake game.
 It features smooth movement, clean UI, and high modularity.

 + Perfect for learning:
 + React state management